-The Township of Langley is currently recruiting for a regular full-time Planner I to join our team of professionals in the Community Development Division, Community and Policy Planning Department.
+The Township of Langley is currently recruiting for a regular full-time Manager, Heritage Planning to join our team of professionals in the Community Development Division, Community and Policy Planning Department.

 In order to be considered for this position, candidates must have the following valid and current certifications / licenses (must be valid at the time the posting closes) and these must be attached with your application.
 Applications without the attached required documents below will be deemed incomplete and will not be considered.
 Please title your attachments with the number of this competition and have these documents ready to upload when you apply:

-- Membership or eligibility for membership in the Planning Institute of British Columbia
+- Membership or eligibility for membership with Architectural Institute of BC (AIBC) and/or Planning Institute of BC (PIBC)

-- BC Class 5 (full-privilege) driver’s license or equivalent driver’s license for where you reside.
-You must upload a current Driver’s Abstract (select the 5 years’ option if obtaining online) that has been obtained within 6 months of the closing date below with your application.
-To obtain a copy of your Driver’s Abstract, please contact ICBC directly or the driving authority where you reside.
-Copies or pictures of your driver’s license will not be accepted.
+- BC Class 5 (full-privilege) Driver’s License or equivalent driver’s license for where you reside.
+You must upload a current Personal Driving Record (select the 5 year option if obtaining online) with your application that has been obtained within 6 months of the closing date of this competition.
+To obtain a copy of your Personal Driving Record, please contact ICBC directly or the driving authority where you reside.
+Copies or pictures of your driver’s license or the Driver Factor Report will not be accepted.